maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW4/HW4-report.md

 ![Bar Chart Dataset 2 Question 2](dataset2_q2_excel3.png)

 This chart was also created using the same data in the previous chart.
 However, we only plotted data for the 'State' column and the 'Age-Adjusted Death Rates for Accidental Deaths' column.
 The x-axis denotes the states while the y-axis represents the Age-Adjusted Death Rates for Accidental Deaths per 100,000 population.
-This charts helps us analyze the deaths rates caused by accidents in different states.
+This chart helps us analyze the death rates caused by accidents in different states.

 Idiom: Bar Chart / Mark: Line
 | Data: Attribute | Data: Attribute Type  | Encode: Channel |